Applications for 2020-21 will be available in February 2020.

 TERMS OF EMPLOYMENT

-- 12-15 hours per week during the academic year.
+- 12-15 hours per week during the academic year, including 6-8 hours desk coverage and visibility in the MSC fulfilling programmatic duties.
 Compensation: $1500 per semester (paid as an hourly wage of $8.50), beginning mid-August through mid-May.
 You will submit bi-weekly timesheets online. *Compensation amounts/types are subject to change.

-- Must attend mandatory spring training meetings as coordinated by supervisor, and attend the Multicultural Leadership Conference on Sunday, April 22, 2018.
+- Must attend mandatory spring training meetings as coordinated by supervisor.